Thousands of Videogame-Playing Soldiers Could Shape the Future of War - Slashdot

 BINGO!
 I was just going to say the same thing.
 This is straight out of Orson Scott Card realm.
 Not surprised by any of this, we're already seeing already for YEARS with the Air Force marketing drone operators as 'video game playing' [usmilitary.com].

-I'm not a true gamer by definition and levels of this, but the amount of Counter Strike, Half Life, Battlefield, Call of Duty and a like I've seen my college friends of old play in groups (a la LAN parties) and all that televised stuff now --- that game play and engines backi
+I'm not a true gamer by definition and levels of this, but the amount of Counter Strike, Half Life, Battlefield, Call of Duty and a like I've seen my college friends of old play in groups (a la LAN parties) and all that televised stuff now --- that game play and engines backing that are remarkably polished, realistic and the tactical intuition you develop would no doubt be a transferable skill for any future warfare.

+When I did my time in the service, I remember vividly remember the SNES MACS [snescentral.com] setup being a huge marketing tool at our unit and booths.
+It was a recruiters wet dream to bring in kids "hey you like Super Mario World, try this!" shit.
+Then, I remember being deployed to the motherland of Iraq for a stint in early 2000's, the name of the device in our up-armoured HMMWV's ran embedded Windows CE with a GPS and a few other sensors, then back in Kuwait or some of those master command camp areas, General's had all those up on a huge zoom-in map interface projected on a big 30-40' wall and would use that for surge and placement like they were playing 'Risk'.

 ...apparently, there's a boy named Ender who is really good at this sort of thing....